-We have audited the accompanying consolidated balance sheet of ReneSola Ltd and subsidiaries (the "Company") as of December 31 2016, and the related consolidated income statements, statements of comprehensive loss, changes in equity, and cash flows for each of the two years in the period ended December 31, 2016 and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31 2016, and the results of their operations and their cash flows for each of the two years in the period ended December 31, 2016, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the consolidated statements of operations, comprehensive income (loss), changes in shareholder's equity, and cash flows for the year ended December 31, 2016 of ReneSola Ltd and subsidiaries (the "Company"), including the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the results of the Company's operations and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.

-As described in Note 2(a) to the financial statements, the accompanying financial statements for the years ended December 31, 2015 and 2016 have been retrospectively adjusted for discontinued operations.
+As described in Note 2(a) to the financial statements, the financial statements for the year ended December 31, 2016 have been retrospectively adjusted for discontinued operations.